lunaprise/Lunaprise/README.md

 ![1731432599415](https://github.com/user-attachments/assets/cdc7d7f5-2c0d-4bc9-9a7a-85d3f54beddc)

 Commissioned by director Dallas Santana, director of The 9th Raider, an experimental NFT Digital Bitcoin Powered Film starring art collector CL7, their desire to create a live painting envisioning the future in space.
 3 years later, that vision became a reality with the first feature film archived on the moon.
-Learn more at www the9thraider.com
+Learn more at www.the9thraider.com

 https://vimeo.com/momentumstudiosusa/review/712660981/891331a680